 a.
 Improper Leveling of the Instrument

-Certain errors may arise on account of the careless or improper levelling of the instrument.
-Proper care must be taken to prevent such error.
+Certain errors may arise on account of the careless or improper leveling of the instrument.
+Proper care must be taken to prevent such errors.

 b.
 Non-Centralization of Bubble while Taking the Reading

-When the bubble is not at the centre while taking the reading; errors may occur.
+When the bubble is not at the center while taking the reading; errors may occur.

 c.
 Inefficient Removal of the Parallax

 The error due to inefficient removal of the parallax is associated with the improper focusing of the eyepiece and the object-glass of the telescope.

 Such type of errors may be eliminated by proper focusing before taking the readings.